 The first line of defense in keeping your ice machine clean and functional is a filter.
 Ice machines without filters can grow limescale; a hard and chalky residue.
 Essentially, ice machines with limescale growth will start struggling to produce ice.
 Moreover, it can do permanent damage to the machine’s components and mechanisms.

-Often, ice machines with significant limescale damage need to be replaced.
+We recommend replacing machines that have significant limescale damage.
 The filters will trap the impurities that cause this kind of damage, saving you time and money in the future.

 Professional Ice Machine Cleaning